History of Smoke Detectors - Inspect Point

 Smoke Detectors: The Dawn of a New Era

 Smoke detectors are a part of fire safety that is sewn into the fabric of our daily lives.
-There is no commercial building or home that we enter now that does not have one.
-According to the National Fire Protection Association, the risk of death in fires that happen in the home are cut in half in homes that have a working smoke detector.
+There is no commercial building or home we enter now that does not have one.
+According to the National Fire Protection Association, the risk of death in fires that happen in the home are cut in half in homes with a working smoke detector.

 Smoke Detectors are an Accidental Fire Safety Invention

 The smoke detector was actually created by accident by a Swiss scientist, Walter Jaeger.
 Jaeger was attempting to invent a device which could detect poison gas.
-The idea was that the gas would enter the alarm system, and alter an electrical current inside, thereby setting off the alarm.
+The idea was, the gas would enter the alarm system and alter an electrical current inside, thereby setting off the alarm.

 Reinventing the Smoke Detector